PourquieLab/pourquielab/content/authors/Jong-Lee/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: I'm interested in signaling pathways

-interests:
-- Software Development

-education:
-  courses:
-  - course: BS in Computer Science with Minor in Business
-    institution: University of Colorado Boulder
-    year: 2026

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons